onflow/flow-101-quest/README.md

 ```
 flow scripts execute ./get-message-keys.cdc --network=testnet
 ```
 > NOTE: if you cloned the repo, the file `get-message-keys.cdc` is located in `./cadence/scripts/`.
-Update the path in the command above accordingly, or navigate to that folder.
+Based on where you are in the directory, update the path in the command above accordingly, or navigate to that folder.

 This will give you a list of keys: